beisdog/onlinecv/README.md

 This application manages CVs.

-This project contains the service layer and exposes them as rest services.
+It consists of different sub projects.
+The folder onlinecv-rest contains the service layer and exposes them as rest services.
-A sample UI is implemented in another project and can be found here https://github.com/beisdog/onlinecv-vaadin.git.
+A sample UI is implemented in the folder onlinecv-vaadin and the generation of the PDF,Word is done through birt in the folder onlinecv-birt.

 The CVs are stored either in a dummy implementation or a Mongo DB.
 You can switch the behaviour at runtime from the Admin page of this application: [http://localhost:8888](http://localhost:8888).